PathVisio/libGPML/README.md

 -----
 Please read the file [NEWS.txt](NEWS.txt) for highlights about recent changes in libGPML and important information.

-Documentation is available online at
+Documentation is available online at [libGPML javadoc](https://pathvisio.org/libgpml-javadoc/).

 Getting help